aljori/castle-of-knowledge/README.md

 # castle-of-knowledge

-game like app by white hats
+game like app created by white hats